gr4vy/gr4vy-go/api/docs/ConnectionOptions.md

 `func (o *ConnectionOptions) UnsetAdyenCard()`

 UnsetAdyenCard ensures that no value is present for AdyenCard, not even an explicit nil
+### GetPaypalPaypal

+`func (o *ConnectionOptions) GetPaypalPaypal() ConnectionOptionsPaypalPaypal`

+GetPaypalPaypal returns the PaypalPaypal field if non-nil, zero value otherwise.

+### GetPaypalPaypalOk

+`func (o *ConnectionOptions) GetPaypalPaypalOk() (*ConnectionOptionsPaypalPaypal, bool)`

+GetPaypalPaypalOk returns a tuple with the PaypalPaypal field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaypalPaypal

+`func (o *ConnectionOptions) SetPaypalPaypal(v ConnectionOptionsPaypalPaypal)`

+SetPaypalPaypal sets PaypalPaypal field to given value.

+### HasPaypalPaypal

+`func (o *ConnectionOptions) HasPaypalPaypal() bool`

+HasPaypalPaypal returns a boolean if a field has been set.

+### SetPaypalPaypalNil

+`func (o *ConnectionOptions) SetPaypalPaypalNil(b bool)`

+ SetPaypalPaypalNil sets the value for PaypalPaypal to be an explicit nil

+### UnsetPaypalPaypal
+`func (o *ConnectionOptions) UnsetPaypalPaypal()`

+UnsetPaypalPaypal ensures that no value is present for PaypalPaypal, not even an explicit nil
+### GetPaypalPaypalpaylater

+`func (o *ConnectionOptions) GetPaypalPaypalpaylater() ConnectionOptionsPaypalPaypal`

+GetPaypalPaypalpaylater returns the PaypalPaypalpaylater field if non-nil, zero value otherwise.

+### GetPaypalPaypalpaylaterOk

+`func (o *ConnectionOptions) GetPaypalPaypalpaylaterOk() (*ConnectionOptionsPaypalPaypal, bool)`

+GetPaypalPaypalpaylaterOk returns a tuple with the PaypalPaypalpaylater field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaypalPaypalpaylater

+`func (o *ConnectionOptions) SetPaypalPaypalpaylater(v ConnectionOptionsPaypalPaypal)`

+SetPaypalPaypalpaylater sets PaypalPaypalpaylater field to given value.

+### HasPaypalPaypalpaylater

+`func (o *ConnectionOptions) HasPaypalPaypalpaylater() bool`

+HasPaypalPaypalpaylater returns a boolean if a field has been set.

+### SetPaypalPaypalpaylaterNil

+`func (o *ConnectionOptions) SetPaypalPaypalpaylaterNil(b bool)`

+ SetPaypalPaypalpaylaterNil sets the value for PaypalPaypalpaylater to be an explicit nil

+### UnsetPaypalPaypalpaylater
+`func (o *ConnectionOptions) UnsetPaypalPaypalpaylater()`

+UnsetPaypalPaypalpaylater ensures that no value is present for PaypalPaypalpaylater, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)